Ralph-Lee/blog/overcast-first-thoughts-mini-review.md

 - an EQ display in 3 places lets you know what's playing: in the main podcast list view, in the podcast details view, and in the now-playing view.
 I first considered it eye candy, but realized that it was important feedback in drawing your attention to the currently playing podcast.

-- each podcast can have its own playback speed.
-This is available in most advanced podcast apps.
+- each podcast can have its own playback speed, and I use this feature.
+It's available in most advanced podcast apps, and I'm happy to see it here.

 - on the play screen, I accidentally <a href="img/overcast/overcast-show-notes.png">scrolled the artwork up</a>, and the notes appeared.
 Hooray.
 It wasn't immediately obvious, and I frequently use show notes.

-- the smart speed feature appears to minimize gaps of silence.
+- the <a href="/img/overcast/smart-speed.png">smart speed feature</a> appears to minimize gaps of silence.
 The number keeps changing even as I hear people talk.
 I would love to hear more about what's going on underneath.

 - both the <a href="img/overcast/overcast-lock.png">lock screen and control center</a> show your configured forward and reverse skip times.
 This isn't default behaviour on iOS - the developer has to explicitly include this, and I've seen devs/apps screw up the lock screen displays & controls.
 Nice touch.